 Boilers are a key power source for electrical generation in the United States and around the world and for providing heat in process industries and buildings.
 Regardless of the capacity or fuel, there are certain fundamental control systems required for boiler control.
 Large utility systems are more complex due to the number of burners and overall capacity and equipment.
 Although there are numerous ways to achieve control, the purpose is always the same to control the firing of a boiler safely, reliably, and efficiently.

-One of the keys to good control is accurate measurement.
+One of the keys to good control is an accurate measurement.
 If you cannot measure a process variable, the variable cannot be controlled.,This book addresses issues to consider when defining transmitter measurements and specifications.
-The characteristics and sizing of final control elements are also reviewed.
+The characteristics and sizing of the final control elements are also reviewed.